gabywald/BioSilico/README.md

     * Group / All / Some Random ? ;
     * Double Processing (or more ?) ;
     * ...
   * TEST WITH : 'Witness Indicators' (hard-coded features which correspond to the attempted behaviour)

+Notes 20220307
+  * To go further : use Graphical Interface done in Java Swing ;
+  * Preparing indicators ;
+  * Preparing other examples (Procedural Generation and Computer Ecosystem) ;
+  * Others Agent Modelling Systems ? ;
+  * ...

 ...